-This publication is a reference guide for students in all programs offered by LECOM's College of Osteopathic Medicine, leading to the degrees of Doctor of Osteopathic Medicine (D.O.).
+The LECOM School of Dental Medicine ("SDM" or "School") Academic Catalog and Student Handbook is a reference guide to provide information to students about the SDM.
 The Academic Catalog and Student Handbook contains information about academic standards, grading, class attendance, tuition and fees, refund policy, student promotion, retention, graduation, academic freedom, students' rights and responsibilities, the filing of grievances and appeals, along with other information about LECOM and pertinent to the student body.
 Separate reference guides are provided for the School of Pharmacy, School of Dental Medicine, School of Podiatric Medicine, Graduate School of Biomedical Sciences, School of Health Services Administration, and the Masters of Medical Sciences in Bradenton.
 In addition, there is a Clinical Clerkship Manual that covers additional topics pertinent to the clinical years and clinical curriculum.